chihming/awesome-network-embedding/README.md

 The task is to learn the representations of the vertices from a given network.

+CALL FOR HELP: I'm planning to re-organize the papers with clear classification index in the near future.
+Please feel free to submit a commit if you find any interesting related work:)

 <img src="NE.png" width="480">

 # Paper References with the implementation(s)